-The M1 is a recent model that features in the current product line-up of YI.
-In contrast, the M3 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the M3 was succeeded by the Canon M6.
+Both the M3 and the M1 have been discontinued, but can regularly be found used on ebay.
+The M3 was replaced by the Canon M6, while the M1 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and YI websites.

 So how do things add up?
 Is there a clear favorite between the Canon M3 and the YI M1?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS M3: